BREASTFEEDING BENEFITS

 Thirdly, most women can notice the difference in their breasts before and after a feeding.
 Breasts should feel full before a feeding and much softer after a feeding if a baby has had a good breastfeed.

-Lastly, watch your baby feed, listening to the soft breathy sounds of swallows and observe the classic “drunken baby” look after a great feed.
+Lastly, watch your baby feed, listen to the soft breathy sounds of swallows and observe the classic “drunken baby” look after a great feed.
 A full, satisfied baby is a wonderful sight.

-If you have any concerns about how your baby is doing, be sure to contact your pediatric health care provider.
+If you have any concerns about how your baby is doing, be sure to contact your paediatric health care provider, or lactation consultant.

-HOW CAN I MANAGE PUMPING AND STORING MILK?
+HOW CAN I MANAGE PUMPING & STORING MILK?

-Freshly pumped milk can safely stay at room temperature for 4-8 hours.
+Freshly pumped milk can safely stay at room temperature for about 4 hours.
 If the milk has been chilled in the fridge or freezer, do not leave it out for more than 1 hour.
-It can be stored in the refrigerator for 3-5 days.
+It can be stored in the refrigerator for 3-5 days, in the back of the refrigerator.
 Most milk will only last 72 hours in a refrigerator that is opened and closed frequently.
-Smell the milk before offering, since spoiled breast milk will smell like sour cow’s milk and should be discarded.
+Smell the milk before offering, since spoiled breast milk will smell like sour cow’s milk and should be discarded, or saved for milk bath.
 Breast milk can be stored in the freezer for 3-6 months, depending on your freezer.
+In a deep freeze, it is safe for one year.

 WHAT SHOULD I DO TO CARE FOR MYSELF AS I CARE FOR MY BABY?

-My Brest Friend has fans in over 30 countries where it is sold, as well as in hundreds of NIC Units and birthing hospitals where it is used.
+My Brest Friend has fans in over 30 countries where it is sold, as well as in hundreds of NICU’s, birthing hospitals and lactation consultant offices where it is used.
 It is the #1 choice of lactation consultants, and consistently earns raves among breastfeeding mothers, many of whom say My Brest Friend has helped them achieve longer holding and feeding cycles with their babies.
 The stylish new prints and fabrics have also made My Brest Friend the perfect item to register for or give as a gift.

-Resource from the Office of the Surgeon General
+Resource from the Offce of the Surgeon General, CDC.